The Overnight Run That Taught Me More Than a Successful One Would Have¶

 | 3 | persistent failure of privileged package installation due to interactive sudo |

-Finding 3: The sudo deadlock — an environment-level failure the loop couldn't detect¶
+Finding 3: The sudo deadlock the loop couldn't see¶

 [3403s] tool_call(apply_fix) description: "Configure AIDE to verify ACLs..."